Cryptocurrency and a stock market boom pushes TradingView to $37 million in new funding

 While TradingView was never crypto-focused, according to Bokov, the company was supportive from the beginning and it’s been a boon to the broader business.
 “They came for crypto.
 They stayed for the other stuff,” Bokov said.

 And crypto might just be the gateway drug for younger speculative traders to start investing in financial markets more broadly, according to Szurek.
 “October to January, during the real core of the crypto boom here, there were a lot of users coming in starting out researching that asset class broadly.
-80 percent move on to research other asset classes,” he said.
+Eighty percent move on to research other asset classes,” he said.
 “As TradingView kind of pushed through the [first quarter], trends in growth really diverged from what we were seeing in purely crypto-focused business and that’s a testament to users leveraging this one-stop-shop component of the platform.”

 Additional investors in the new TradingView include DRW Venture Capital and Jump Capital.
-The company was a graduate of the 2013 TechStars Chicago batch and was seeded by Irish Angels, TechStars, iTech Capital and undisclosed angel investors.
+The company was a graduate of the 2013 Techstars Chicago batch and was seeded by Irish Angels, Techstars, iTech Capital and undisclosed angel investors.

 “TradingView was built for non-professional traders, but its accessible trading tools and powerful-yet-intuitive charting capabilities have attracted the attention of institutional investors,” said Kimberly Trautmann, head of DRW Venture Capital, in a statement.
 “As an investor, we are excited about the diverse cross section of the industry that TradingView has reached and its rapid growth.
 As a proprietary trading firm on an institutional level, we’re looking forward to leveraging the platform and contributing to its further development.”